somleng/somleng-project/README.md

 ## What is The Somleng Project?

-The Somleng Project is a collection of open source telephony tools which can be used to build powerful Voice applications.
-The goal of the project is to break down the economic and accessibility barriers to building telephony applications.
+The Somleng Project is a collection of open source tools which provide a full-stack cloud communications platform.
+The goal of the project is to break down the economic and accessibility barriers to communications.
 Read more about Somleng on our website at [somleng.org](https://www.somleng.org).

+## Vision

+A world where communications is accessible to everyone.

+## Mission

+To empower customer engagement by making communications more accessible, more affordable and more transparent.

 ## How can I use it?